Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/entity-viewer/overview.md

 ---
 slug: overview
-title: What’s in the Overview panel?
+title: What’s in the overview panel?
 description: Where to find gene summary data and publication records
 related_articles:
   - href: entity-viewer.md